Product Page Optimization: A Guide to App Store A/B Testing

 Best practices for A/B testing on the App Store

-With the PPO feature only launched recently on the App Store, it can take some time before you know your way around it.
-That’s why we have put together a few best practices to help you best take the advantage of product page optimization with iOS 15.
+We have put together a few best practices to help you best take advantage of product page optimization (PPO).

 1. Set up your tests based on the strength of your hypothesis